310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Mao %}
-Hokuto~?!
+Hokuto~!?
 You're the least likely to be interested in this stuff, yet *you’re* the one who doesn't believe me!?

 Ughh… What did I ever do to you guys… Whatever, it’s fine… Anzu thankfully seems alright, at least…